-She was also one of the four goddesses who guarded the shrine buried with the Pharaoh.
-She appears with Isis, Selkit (Serqet) and Neith on the gilded shrine of Tutankhamun, but was often depicted with Isis, Bast and Hathor in this role.
+She was also one of the four goddesses who guarded the shrine buried with the pharaoh.
+She appears with Isis, Selkit (Serqet), and Neith on the gilded shrine of Tutankhamun, but was often depicted with Isis, Bast, and Hathor in this role.
 Yet, she was also said to be the source of both rain and the Nile river (associating her with Anuket) and was thought to protect women in childbirth (with the assistance of her sister, Isis).
 Thus she was closely associated with both death and life.

 According to one myth Nephthys disguised herself as Isis to get the attention of her neglectful husband Set, but instead seduced Osiris (who apparently did not realise that it was Nephthys).
-An alternative myth made it clear that Nephthys intended to seduce Osiris from the beginning and drugged his wine to make her task easier, while a less common myth held that she did trick her husband into a brief daliance in order to concieve Anubis.
+An alternative myth made it clear that Nephthys intended to seduce Osiris from the beginning and drugged his wine to make her task easier, while a less common myth held that she tricked her husband into a brief dalliance in order to conceive Anubis.
 It is suggested that this tale also explained the flowering of a plant in a normally barren area because Set apparently discovered the adultery when he found a flower left by his brother Osiris.

 Isis and Nephthys were very close despite Nephthys’ alleged infidelity with Osiris (the husband of Isis) and her marriage to Set (the murderer of Osiris).
 Nephthys protected the body of Osiris and supported Isis as she tried to resurrect him.
 The goddesses are so similar in appearance that only their headdresses can distinguish them and they always appear together in funerary scenes.

 Nephthys was usually depicted as a woman with the hieroglyphs of her name (a basket on top of the glyph representing the plan of an estate) on her head.
 She could also be depicted as a mourning woman, and her hair was compared to the strips of cloth used in mummification.

-copyright J Hill 2010
+Copyright J Hill 2010